tabsik30/ETS2Telemetryplugin/README.md

 in configure you can change betwen KM/h and Mph

 HOW TO CONFIGURE MY PLUGIN

-1.install Macro Deck 2
+fro version 1.1.26 you need actin button to "Start" and "stop" connection with ETS2/ATS tlemetry server 1.install Macro Deck 2

 2.install my plugin Ets2Telemetry